How to recycle a wire coat hanger with crochet, a simple diy tutorial

-I started this project when I noticed that the ‘other side’ of the wardrobe ie. his side, still contained a few sturdy wire coat hangers.
-Horrified I reached up to remove the ‘offending items’ when I had an idea… I could recycle them!
-After all a wire coat hanger is not that bad after all.
+I had the idea for this project, when I noticed that the ‘other side’ of the wardrobe i.e., his side, still contained a few sturdy wire coat hangers.
+Horrified I reached up to remove these offending items when I had an idea.
+I could recycle them!
+I simply combined my love of chunky modern crochet and my passion for recycling!

-(Quick note… he only has a small space and the wardrobe is huge, so guess who takes up most of it?)
+PS… he only has a small space, and the wardrobe is huge, so guess who takes up most of it?

 You will need: